What We Do

 Who We Are

 Arisaig Partners is an independent, founder and employee-owned, investment management boutique established in 1996 in Singapore.
-We also have offices in India and the UK.
+We are headquartered in Singapore and also have research offices in India and the UK.

 We manage portfolios of high quality, high growth listed businesses, which by creating value for multiple stakeholders, will earn the right to capture the full extent of emerging market growth over the coming decades.